-Note- The 'timeout' means if test case is taking longer than a specified number of milliseconds to finish, TestNG will abort it and market it as failed.
+Note- The 'timeout' means if test case is taking longer than a specified

 'timeout' can also be used for performance testing, to ensure the method is returned within a reasonable time.